 -

-Newly added links will only show on episodes created after the links were added.
+Newly added links only show on episodes created after the links were added.

 If you're already uploading audio files for your sermon episodes, use those audio files to start a new podcast feed on Apple or Spotify.
 This is a great way to share your weekly sermons in a podcast, put out bible study episodes, and more!